-In 2017, I moved on from my job as a Head of Communications at a nonprofit, and decided to take the bold path of freelancing, consulting or working remotely for as long as I possibly could… for the rest of my life.
+In 2017, I moved on from my job as a Head of Communications at a nonprofit and decided to take the bold path of freelancing, consulting, working remotely for as long as I possibly could… for the rest of my life.

 It’s 2019 and I’m still here.
-I’ve learned some lessons along the way, and had the craziest experiences – from being so broke I had to sleep at a friend’s for two months to moving into my own badass place and growing a freelance team.
+I’ve learned some lessons along the way, and had the craziest experiences – from being so broke I had to sleep at a friend’s for two months to moving into my own castle and growing a freelance team.

 Life moves fast and slow simultaneously when you’re handling your business yourself every single day.